BlessCSS/grunt-bless/README.md

 Type: `Boolean`
 Default value: `true`

 Enable or disable the use of `@import` in generated CSS files.
+This feature was added in bless.js 3.0.3.

 #### options.cacheBuster ####